zwegner/zp7/README.md

 * `HAS_BZHI`: whether the processor has BZHI, which was introduced in the same [BMI2 instructions](https://en.wikipedia.org/wiki/Bit_Manipulation_Instruction_Sets) as PEXT/PDEP.
 This is only used once for PDEP, so it matters much less than CLMUL.
+* `HAS_POPCNT`: whether the processor has POPCNT, which was introduced in [SSE4a/SSE4.2](https://en.wikipedia.org/wiki/SSE4).
+Like BZHI, this is only used once for PDEP, but matters more for speed, as the software POPCNT is several instructions.

 This code is hardcoded to operate on 64 bits.
 It could easily be adapted for 32 bits by changing `N_BITS` to 5 and replacing `uint64_t` with `uint32_t`.
 This will be slightly faster and will save some memory for pre-calculated masks.

+There are also a couple optimizations that could be made for precomputed masks for PDEP: the POPCNT/BZHI combination, as well as six shifts, depend only on the mask, and could be precomputed.
+I've left this out for now in the interest of simplicity and allowing precomputed masks to be shared between PEXT and PDEP.